xiix0/scam/README.md

-You will pay for your sins.
-If you have already paid, please disregard this message.
+You teach best what you most need to learn.